 During courtship, the male spreads his train of feathers and makes it shiver to attract the female.
 The male will often back towards the receptive female, swinging around to confront her with the magnificence of his display before taking several steps back and bowing.
 The display is followed by the male vocalising very loud calls known as ‘crows’ that are even louder than a Roosters crow.
 If the Peahen is impressed, she will join his harem of females, for like most male birds with a highly ornamented plumage, the Peacock is polygamous.

-Females are well equipped for their maternal roles with their discreet, cryptic colouration.
+Females are well equipped for their maternal roles with their discreet, cryptic coloration.
 Males play no part in rearing the young and being so conspicuous, would probably be a liability in the way of camouflage.

 Peahens generally reach breeding age at around 2 years, Peacocks at around 3 years.
-Peahens lay 6 – 12 brownish, buff coloured eggs from April to September.
+Peahens lay 6 – 12 brownish, buff colored eggs from April to September.
 They are laid in a nest which has been scratched out in the ground and lined with grass.
 The Peahen will sit upon the eggs and incubate them for 28 days.

 Peachicks are born weighing 3.6 ounces (103 grams), fully feathered and can fly within a couple of weeks.
 They must learn to fly quite soon in order to stay with their mothers when roosting in trees to ensure survival from predators.
 Peachicks are taught how to eat and how to make a variety of sounds by the Peahen.
-Under the age of 1 year, young Peafowl are called ‘Peachicks’.
+Under the age of 1 year, young birds are called ‘Peachicks’.
 A males train of feathers will not be present for 3 years and will develop over this time.
 The life span of a healthy Peafowl can be 40 – 50 years.

 Peafowl Conservation Status